-- 1 Display the left/right tilt of vehicle in real time. - Stop : Tilt angle is higher than 3.4° then the red warning symbol. - Driving: Tilt angle is higher than 20.8° then the red warning symbol.
+- 1 Display the left/right tilt of vehicle in real time. - Stop: Tilt angle is higher than 3.4° then the red warning symbol and the alarm sounds. - Driving: Tilt angle is higher than 20.8° then the red warning symbol and the alarm sounds.